David Kerslake: Coaching career

 Kerslake moved into coaching in 2003, becoming assistant manager at Northampton Town to former teammate Colin Calderwood.
 The pair reached the playoff semi finals in each of the first two seasons at the club, and in 2005–2006, their third and final season at the club, achieved automatic promotion into League One, finishing with a club-record for clean sheets with 25.
 He then followed Calderwood to Nottingham Forest, again as assistant manager, in the summer on 2006 after the Scot was named as Gary Megson's successor.
-The duo again reached the playoffs in their first season in charge (2006–2007) but were beaten on aggregate by Yeovil Town in the semi final.
+The duo again reached the playoffs in their first season in charge (2006–2007) but were beaten on aggregate by Yeovil Town in the semi-final.
 Forest achieved automatic promotion to the Championship in the 2007–2008 season with a run of six wins from their remaining seven games and in the process overcame a nine-point gap with four games to go on the teams in the automatic places.
 Kerslake left Nottingham Forest after Calderwood's sacking in December 2008.

 He was appointed first-team coach at Watford, but on 30 June 2011 was announced the new coach of Cardiff City, working as assistant manager to Malky Mackay.
 Following the sacking of Mackay in December 2013, Kerslake and Joe McBride were placed in charge of the first team.
 They were in charge until 2 January 2014, when Ole Gunnar Solskjaer was appointed as the new Cardiff City manager.

 On 6 July 2015, Gillingham appointed Kerslake as Justin Edinburgh's new assistant manager.

 On 15 January 2017, he was hired again by Edinburgh to be the assistant manager at Northampton Town.
 On 27 September 2019, he was brought in by Michael Appleton to serve as the new assistant manager of Lincoln City.
 On 10 June 2022, he left Lincoln City following Appleton's departure as manager.
 He became Appleton's assistant head coach, alongside Richard O'Donnell, at Blackpool on 21 June.

-On 18 January 2023, Blackpool sacked Kerslake alongside with head coach Appleton.
+On 18 January 2023, Blackpool sacked Kerslake along with head coach Appleton.

+On 12 September 2024, Kerslake was appointed assistant manager of National League club Ebbsfleet United, supporting Harry Watling.